Climate change is a human rights issue. It will be a matter of life and death for

 tighten our belts and give back.

-action is motivated by emotion.
-If we open our hearts and minds to this
+As we open our hearts and minds to climate change and its probable

 combination of sadness and powerlessness.
-The situation is indeed
+This is a rational and honest

 The talk will draw on diverse academic disciplines including